Read time: 10 minutes

 What Is 5-Alpha Reductase?

 5-alpha reductase is the enzyme our bodies use to convert free testosterone into DHT.
-And without the enzyme 5-alpha reductase, DHT cannot form.
+And without the enzyme 5-alpha reductase, DHT cannot form (at least at relatively high quantities).

 There are many types of 5-alpha reductase, but when it comes to hair loss, the one that gets the most attention is type II 5-alpha reductase.